maticnetwork/zkevm-docs/docs/protocol/admin-role.md

 All **ProxyAdmin.sol** instances that can upgrade the contract implementations of the zkEVM Protocol belong to the Admin account.

-Moreover, all proxies are owned by the Admin account, making it the only account authorized to make modifications to the contracts used to implement the zkEVM Protocol.
+Moreover, all proxies are owned by the Admin account, making it the only account (other than the Security Council Multisig) authorized to make modifications to the contracts used to implement the zkEVM Protocol.

 ## Timelock Controller